Water Intake Calculator.

 Water plays a direct role in fat metabolism.
 Studies show that drinking water before meals reduces calorie intake, and staying well-hydrated supports the kidneys in processing the byproducts of fat breakdown.
 Mild dehydration also suppresses energy levels, making exercise harder and recovery slower.

-If you're in a calorie deficit, aim to drink water consistently throughout the day — not just when thirsty.
+If you are in a calorie deficit, aim to drink water consistently throughout the day, not only when thirsty.
 Thirst is a late signal that dehydration has already begun.

 Signs you're not drinking enough water